-Refuel on burgers, pizza and Mexican food and catch cowboy Billy on stage.
+Refuel on burgers, pizza and Mexican food.
 It's open from late April until the end of September.

 Didiland – Morsbronn-les-Bains

-If you're en route to the Black Forest or Strasbourg this park has everything from flying elephants to bumper boats, and a couple of thrill rides like the Mega Disc O. In July and August the Circus Dumas comes to town, although the park only has a self service restaurant and a snack bar so you might want to bring your own food.
+If you're en route to the Black Forest or Strasbourg this park has everything from flying elephants to bumper boats, and a couple of thrill rides like the Mega Disc O. The park only has a self service restaurant and a snack bar so you might want to bring your own food.

 Dinopark – Teufelsschlucht